Liveness detection and document verification are not the same problem

 At Bitvavo, Freeday handles KYC for a high-volume crypto exchange.
 The risk profile is specific: motivated bad actors, technically sophisticated, operating in a jurisdiction where crypto fraud is actively targeted.

 The document verification component runs against issuing authority records and internal watchlists.
-It is fast, accurate, and catches the majority of fraudulent submissions.
+It's fast, accurate, and catches the majority of fraudulent submissions.

 The integration question